vazco/meteor-universe-collection/README.md

 ## Mixins
  *under active development*

 ### Mounting
  To add some mixin to collection, just create new instance of mixin class and pass them to as a item of array, under key mixins in options of UniCollection constructor.
 ```
 myColl = new UniCollection('myColl', {
     mixins: [
+        // example at unicollection.backup.meteor.com
         new UniCollection.mixins.BackupMixin({expireAfter: 86400}),
         new UniCollection.mixins.PublishAccessMixin(),
         new UniCollection.mixins.ShowErrorMixin()